ua en ru

 Author: Bohdan Babaiev

-On the night of October 26, Israel launched a retaliatory strike against Iran for a rocket attack on the 1st, disabling a key component of Iran's ballistic missile production program, according to Axios.
+On the night of October 26, Israel struck back at Iran for its missile attack on October 1, disabling a key component of Iran's ballistic missile production program, according to Axios.

 According to three Israeli sources, the destruction of the equipment significantly hinders Iran's capability to upgrade its missile arsenal, potentially deterring further large-scale rocket attacks on Israel.